“Get on the phone,” said my coach.

 I felt all proud of myself.
 I did my homework!
 Right?

-Whether you’re job searching or building a business from the ground up, sending emails and LinkedIn messages will not make a dent in your efforts.
+Whether you’re changing careers or building a business from the ground up, sending emails and LinkedIn messages will not make a dent in your efforts.

 In today’s digital world, we need more than this to stand out of from the crowd and connect.
 (Note: I’m not saying you should forget LinkedIn or email.
 But there needs to be more, and nothing beats a one-on-one conversation.)

-If you’re in the midst of a career transition but feeling completely frustrated at your lack of progress, this article is for you.
+If you’re in the midst of a career change but feeling completely frustrated at your lack of progress, this article is for you.

 Make a list of people you’re going to call